Efficiently stable presentations from error-correcting codes: An efficient presentation for

+The second bound in the $\min$ in~\eqref{eq:th-min} follows immediately from Theorem~\ref{thm:gh} and Lemma~\ref{lem:stab-group} according to Remark~\ref{rk:linear-modulus}.
+Therefore, the bulk of the proof focuses on establishing the first bound.
 The proof strategy is to perform a reduction to~\cite[Theorem 4.1]{ji2022quantum}.
 Towards this, the main technical work in the proof consists in using the unitaries $\phi(s_{u,a})$ in order to define a synchronous strategy in the tensor code test from~\cite{ji2022quantum}, where the underlying code is the Reed-Solomon code with degree $d$ over $\F_q$.
 To define the synchronous strategy, we need ``points,'' ``lines,'' and ``pair'' measurements (see~\cite{ji2022quantum} for the terminology).
 Each of these is a family of projective measurements that obey certain constraints.

-The proof consists of a sequence of claims, which examine the constraints imposed on the $\phi(s_{u,a})$ by each of the four collections of relations in~\eqref{eq:z2k-eff} in turn, each time using a set of relations to evidence a particular structure among these unitaries.
-Eventually, this will allow us to define the required families of projective measurements from them.
+The proof consists of a sequence of claims, which examine the constraints imposed on the $\phi(s_{u,a})$ by each of the four collections of relations in~\eqref{eq:z2k-eff} in turn.

-We first exploit the relations $R_k^\sq$ to show that we may assume without loss of generality that $\phi$ sends each element of $S$ to a Hermitian involution.